minblock/satcoin/doc/tor.md

 config file): *Needed for Tor version 0.2.7.0 and older versions of Tor only.
 For newer versions of Tor see [Section 3](#3-automatically-listen-on-tor).*

-	HiddenServiceDir /var/lib/tor/litecoin-service/
+	HiddenServiceDir /var/lib/tor/satellitecoin-service/
 	HiddenServicePort 6666 127.0.0.1:6666
 	HiddenServicePort 19335 127.0.0.1:19335

-The directory can be different of course, but virtual port numbers should be equal to your litecoind's P2P listen port (6666 by default), and target addresses and ports should be equal to binding address and port for inbound Tor connections (127.0.0.1:9334 by default).
+The directory can be different of course, but virtual port numbers should be equal to your satellitecoind's P2P listen port (6666 by default), and target addresses and ports should be equal to binding address and port for inbound Tor connections (127.0.0.1:9334 by default).

-	-externalip=X   You can tell litecoin about its publicly reachable addresses using this option, and this can be an onion address.
-Given the above configuration, you can find your onion address in /var/lib/tor/litecoin-service/hostname.
+	-externalip=X   You can tell satellitecoin about its publicly reachable addresses using this option, and this can be an onion address.
+Given the above configuration, you can find your onion address in /var/lib/tor/satellitecoin-service/hostname.
 For connections
 	                coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs), onion addresses are given preference for your node to advertise itself with.